 Morphine is a non-synthetic narcotic drug derived from opium.
 It is a naturally occurring substance made from the seed pods of certain poppy plants.
 It can be used directly for pain management or processed into other medications, such as codeine.

-Some researchers suggest that use of prescription opioid drugs, such as morphine, opens the gate to heroin use, says the National Institute on Drug Abuse (NIDA).
+Some researchers suggest that the use of prescription opioid drugs, such as morphine, can increase the risk of transitioning to heroin use since it’s cheaper and more potent.[2]

 Once consumed, heroin rapidly enters the brain and binds to opioid receptors that affect sensations of pain and pleasure.
 The same receptors are involved in the control of breathing, sleeping, and heart rate.